dogukanozturkan/weather-app/README.md

-Weather Forecast App with heroku-springmvc-hibernate-angularjs-mysql
+Weather Forecast App with heroku-springmvc-hibernate-mysql
 ========================

-Quickstart for a Spring MVC Angular Cloud oriented (Heroku) Weather Forecast Web Application backed by Hibernate, deployable to Heroku.
+Quickstart for a Spring MVC Cloud oriented (Heroku) Weather Forecast Web Application backed by Hibernate, deployable to Heroku.

 * You can check Weather Forecast using Wunderground Weather Forecast API.
 * Admin Role can create/edit/update or delete users, adding new cities.